commercialhaskell/haskelldocumentation/content/ide-and-linters.md

 After adding dependencies to your `Cask` file, run `cask install` in that directory.

-If instead of `Cask` you are using `use-package` to manage your package, then make sure that you have this in your `init.el` file:
+If instead of `Cask` you are using [use-package](https://github.com/jwiegley/use-package) to manage your packages, then make sure that you have this in your `init.el` file:

 ```elisp
 (setq package-archives
       '(("gnu"         . "http://elpa.gnu.org/packages/")
         ("marmalade"   . "http://marmalade-repo.org/packages/")
         ("melpa" . "http://melpa.milkbox.net/packages/")))
 (package-initialize)
 (require 'use-package)
 ```

 Make sure that you install `use-package` from the package manager.
+Following tutorial should be straightforward.

 #### exec-path-from-shell